 - Always practice relaxation techniques: Simple deep breathing can help the mind and body relax from the day’s stressors.
 Mindful breathing can help you relax in the best way.
 Consciously slow down your breathing, take deep breaths, and exhale gradually.
 This practice can lower your heart rate, slow down your brain waves, and decrease your blood pressure.

-How to Alleviate the Pain of Migraines Naturally
+How to Alleviate this Neurological Condition Naturally

 Another effective alternative to get rid of the stress on the spine and neck is to ensure the proper alignment of the C1 and C2 vertebrae, the uppermost bones of the upper cervical spine.
 These bones are responsible for supporting the head and keeping it balanced over the neck.
 Due to their location and unique shape, they are often prone to misaligning.
 Something as simple as a trip and fall, a sports injury, or a car accident (whiplash), can result in these bones to move out of position.
 When this happens, several processes in the body may function irregularly, leading to migraines.

 For one thing, blood flow to and from the brain can be affected by the misalignment.
 Another thing that may happen is the malfunction of the brainstem due to undue stress from misaligned bones.
-This can cause false signals being sent to the brain.
+This can cause false signals entering the brain.
 The spine also has to compensate for the alignment, which can irritate the nerves and muscles of the neck.
 All of these changes can lead to migraines as the end result.